 Do you use any iPhone photography accessories?
 Would you recommend that people buy them?

-I would certainly recommend the use of a tripod to keep the camera steady.
+I would certainly recommend using a good iPhone tripod and iPhone tripod mount to keep the camera steady.

 Can you briefly explain the story and editing behind your three favorite iPhone photos?